-Top reasons to hike through Banff and the Canadian Rockies
+Top reasons to hike in the Canadian Rockies

-The town of Banff, set within a national park of the same name at the very heart of the Canadian Rocky Mountains, lives and breathes hiking.
-When the snow melts in late June, outdoor adventurers all over the world rush to over 1,600 kilometers (1,000 miles) of well-maintained trails to get their fill of Canada’s addictive nature.
-From the icy winds on the glaciers to the calming sunsets along the numerous scenic lakes and rivers in the Banff National Park, no one leaves Banff disappointed.
-Anyone who’s ever hiked these wild and winding trails would tell you that there’s a reason why Banff is one of the most popular tourist destinations in Canada.
+Set at the very heart of the Canadian Rocky Mountains, Banff, Lake Louise, and the surrounding areas live and breathe hiking.
+When the snow melts in late June, outdoor adventurers all over the world rush to over 1,600 kilometers (1,000 miles) of well-maintained trails for their fill of Canada’s addictive wilderness.
+From the icy winds on the Six Glaciers to the calming sunsets of Victoria and the pristine waters of Banff, you’ll find an iconic landmark behind every bend.
+Hike these wild and winding trails, and see how 75,000 square miles of wilderness can be condensed into a 6-day highlight reel.
 Find out more about hiking in the Canadian Rockies from Greg Hill, ACMG ski guide extraordinaire, and soon-to-be assistant rock climbing guide.

 June through August

-Calgary, AB, is just over 1.5 hours away from Banff
+Calgary, AB, is just over 1.5 hours away from Banff, the starting point of the tour

 Beginner to advanced